-For dogs, bordetella, leptospirosis, and canine influenza shots are recommended if they frequent dog parks, boarding kennels, or any place where they’re socializing with other canines.
+For dogs, bordetella, leptospirosis, and canine influenza shots are recommended if they frequent dog parks, kennels, or any place where they’re socializing with other canines.
 Your veterinarian may also suggest a Lyme disease vaccination if your dog goes into tick-prone areas.

 Your Countryside Animal Clinic veterinarian can advise you which vaccinations are required or recommended for your pet based on age, health, and lifestyle.
 For more information on vaccinations or to schedule an appointment, call us at (352) 746-7171.